Permafrost/TundraTN/README.md

     * `newValues` is a list boolean values indicating if the given input string `values` match the given [regular expression pattern] `arg`.

+* #### tundra.tn.document.attribute.string.transformer.profile:get

+  Trading Networks string transformer which returns the internal ID associated with a Trading Networks partner profile.
+This transformer can be used to force the sender or receiver of a document to always be a specific partner profile, regardless of the value of the extracted attribute.

+  This service is intended to be invoked by Trading Networks as a custom document type attribute transformer.

+  * Inputs:
+    * `values` is a list of arbitrary strings, their values are ignored by this service and are therefore irrelevant.
+    * `isArray` is a boolean indicating if the `values` argument contains multiple items.
+    * `arg` is either the internal ID for a specific partner profile, or a [YAML] or [JSON] formatted string containing the external ID description and value to be used to look up a specific partner profile.

+      For example, the following [YAML] formatted value in `arg` will look up a partner profile with an External ID "User Defined 1" equal to "ABCDEFG":

+          User Defined 1: ABCDEFG

+      Similarly, the following [JSON] formatted value in `arg` will look up the exact same partner profile:

+          { "User Defined 1" : "ABCDEFG" }

+  * Outputs:
+    * `newValues` is a list the same length as the input values list, but where every item is the internal ID of the desired Trading Networks partner profile.

 * #### tundra.tn.document.attribute.string.transformer.profile:self

   Trading Networks string transformer which returns the Trading Networks My